ShouryaSaklecha/Ultravision/README.md

 1. HCSR04 sensor
 2. 9V Battery
 3. Vibration motor (10mm)
-4. And off course, and Arduino Nano!
+4. And off course, an Arduino Nano!

 **Updating Distances:** The program has been optimized to easily change the distance states.
 Locate the macros on top on the code labelled: const int state_1_distance, state_2_distance, state_3_distance.
 Change their values to your desired value in cm.